W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 Press the button.
 The tool will select the active view automatically.
 In case of being in a sheet the tool will gather all the vertical viewports on it.

 After selection you will be prompted to define the levels and offsets for top and base.
-Keeping “None” will allow you to disregard either top or base constraint and only affect the other one.
+Keeping "None" will allow you to disregard either top or base constraint and only affect the other one.

 Works for vertical views such as sections or elevations.

-Set Top & Base from MEMORY – Selected Views
+Set Top & Base from MEMORY - Selected Views

 Sets top and base of all selected views with values saved in Memory.